bosch-io/iot-things-examples/README.md

 ## [octopus-frontend](octopus-frontend/)

-This example shows how to send command-and-control messages via the HTTP API of _Bosch IoT Things_ to _Bosch IoT Hub_ to the physical device.
+This example demonstrates the procedure for dispatching command-and-control messages through the HTTP API of Bosch IoT Things to Bosch IoT Hub and, subsequently, to the physical device.

 ## [things-batch-importer](things-batch-importer/)

-With this tool, you can upload a large number things into your cloud service instance at once.
-The example uses the things-client for uploading the things from a local file.
+Utilizing this tool enables the simultaneous upload of a substantial number of things into your cloud service instance.
+The provided example employs the things-client for uploading the things from a local file.

 ## License

-The examples are available under the terms of Bosch SI or Bosch.IO Example Code License.
-See individual files for details.
+The examples are made accessible under the terms of the Bosch SI or Bosch.IO Example Code License.
+Please refer to individual files for specific details.